anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter01.md

 <a name="1.1.1"></a>
 ### 1.1.1 Terminology

-Terminology in this document will follow [CNTT Terminology](../../../common/glossary.md).
+Terminology in this document will follow [Anuket Terminology](../../../common/glossary.md).

 <a name="1.2"></a>
 ## 1.2 Scope